ARCHIVES

 When evaluating and treating movement impairments, it is important to understand joint surfaces, which joint surface is moving, and which joint surface is stable.
 Then you can identify if the roll and glide are occurring in the same direction or in opposite directions.

-We can use these simple explanations of joint motions when educating our patients and clients about range of motion and joint restrictions.
+We can use these simple explanations to explain joint motions when educating our patients and clients about range of motion and joint restrictions.
 While it is easy to use PT jargon with other physical therapists, we must be able to break down arthrokinematics to our patients in a simple and digestible manner.

 While these arthrokinematic explanations may seem oversimplified to a seasoned PT, they are useful when first learning joint arthrokinematics and when educating our patients.
 It is key that both the patient and the physical therapist are able to understand and effectively communicate basic concepts and principles of movement.
+A strong understanding of these basics is leading to better patient outcomes and more effective communication.

 References